AutoCAD Classes & Certifications Chicago

 While an AutoCAD Drafter in Chicago can expect to earn about $53,000 annually, an AutoCAD Designer typically makes a higher salary, averaging around $65,000 in annual compensation.
 Interior Designers earn slightly more, with an average salary of around $66,000 annually in the Chicago metro area.

-Chicagoland Civil Engineers do even better, as they can expect to earn around $97,000 annually here.
+Chicago Civil Engineers do even better, as they can expect to earn around $97,000 annually here.
 Architects are among the highest-paid workers with AutoCAD expertise, commanding an average annual salary as high as $104,000 in Chicago.

 Salaries at these elevated levels often demand years of experience, and the highest-paying roles may go to candidates with a particular degree or years of experience.
 However, getting into the AutoCAD field through an immersive bootcamp can launch a successful career in this exciting field.

-In-Person AutoCAD Classes in Chicago
+AutoCAD Classes in Chicago

 Among the many design classes available from Noble, AutoCAD training comes in the following options:

-AutoCAD Level I—Beginners can learn AutoCAD fundamentals in a PC-friendly environment, from basic drawing and editing to layers, blocks, hatching, and other essential topics.
+• AutoCAD Level I—Beginners can learn AutoCAD fundamentals in a PC-friendly environment, from basic drawing and editing to layers, blocks, hatching, and other essential topics.
 Those who take AutoCAD Level I as a standalone can then continue with Levels II and III, which require Level I-II training as prerequisites.
 There are no prerequisites for AutoCAD Level I, but students can save on tuition by taking it as part of the AutoCAD Bootcamp, Masterclass, or Certification Program.

-AutoCAD Bootcamp—The AutoCAD Bootcamp from Noble Desktop combines their Level I and Level II classes into a single tuition-saving unit.
+• AutoCAD Bootcamp—The AutoCAD Bootcamp from Noble Desktop combines its Level I and Level II classes into a single tuition-saving unit.
 Participants learn AutoCAD basics, then move on to more advanced lessons in the Level II unit.
 Topics include advanced layouts, annotation styles, and utilities, to name a few.
 If you need beginner and intermediate AutoCAD training, you can save by taking Levels I and II in this bootcamp format.

-AutoCAD Masterclass—Beginner-level students who want to learn advanced AutoCAD as part of a comprehensive program can combine the Noble Desktop Levels I, II, and III AutoCAD classes in the AutoCAD Masterclass.
+• AutoCAD Masterclass—Beginner-level students who want to learn advanced AutoCAD as part of a comprehensive program can combine the Noble Desktop Levels I, II, and III AutoCAD classes in the AutoCAD Masterclass.
 Beyond the beginner and intermediate training from the first two levels, AutoCAD Level III provides advanced training in topics like collaboration tools, sheet sets, and macros.
 Graduates can also upgrade to receive AutoCAD certification (see below).

 Before you enroll in an AutoCAD course, check job listings in your industry for more information on typical hiring standards.
 Entry-level positions may only require beginner or intermediate training from a bootcamp or certification program.
 Whether you have college-level design or drafting training, you may qualify based on the AutoCAD skills and knowledge you gain from creating a project-based portfolio through a private course provider.